Cynthia Johnston Turner: Career

-Turner has guest conducted the United States Army Band ("Pershing's Own"), United States Navy Band, Brooklyn Wind Symphony, National Army Band of Portugal, National Youth Wind Ensemble of Great Britain, the Syracuse Symphony ("Symphoria"), the National Youth Band of Canada, University of Southern California Thornton Wind Ensemble, University of Illinois Wind Symphony, National Intercollegiate Band (KKPsi/TBS), Concordia Santa Fe, the Ithaca College Wind Ensemble, the Eastman Wind Ensemble, the Latin American Honor Band, the National Band of Costa Rica, the National Orchestra of Heredia, and most state honor bands.
+Turner has guest conducted the United States Army Band ("Pershing's Own"), United States Navy Band, Brooklyn Wind Symphony, National Army Band of Portugal, Music for All's National Band of America, National Youth Wind Ensemble of Great Britain, the Syracuse Symphony ("Symphoria"), the National Youth Band of Canada, University of Southern California Thornton Wind Ensemble, University of Illinois Wind Symphony, National Intercollegiate Band (KKPsi/TBS), Concordia Santa Fe, the Ithaca College Wind Ensemble, the Eastman Wind Ensemble, the Latin American Honor Band, the National Band of Costa Rica, the National Orchestra of Heredia, and most state honor bands.
 Turner has been invited to present her research with teaching and technology, innovative rehearsal techniques, and service-learning and music performance at numerous conferences nationally and internationally.
 She is published in such journals as Music Educators Journal, Interdisciplinary Humanities, International Journal of the Humanities, Journal of the World Association of Bands and Ensembles, Fanfare Magazine, and Canadian Winds, has published chapters in "The Future of the Wind Band" (2022), "Women in Wind Band" (2022), and "Go On: Tell Your Story" (2023) and has recorded CDs with the Innova, Acis Productions, and Albany labels.

 While at Cornell, she led the Cornell Wind Ensemble on performing and service-learning tours to Costa Rica and Panama that include performances and masterclasses across the two countries and the donation of instruments (over 250 as of April 2014) to a rural 'escuela de musicas.'
 The Hodgson Wind Ensemble has taken similar tours to rural Georgia (including prisons) and Panama.

 Turner has commissioned hundreds of new works for wind band, contemporary music ensembles, and orchestra, and she continues to actively promote commissions by today's leading and emerging composers around the world.
 Under her direction, the Cornell Wind Ensemble was invited to perform at the College Band Directors National Association's Eastern Division Conference in 2007 and 2012, and the Hodgson Wind Ensemble will perform at CBDNA National in Kansas City in 2017.
 In 2008, the Merrill Presidential Scholars at Cornell recognized Turner as an outstanding educator, and in 2009, she was awarded the Kaplan Family Distinguished Faculty Fellowship.
 Her performances have been praised by such composers as Steven Stucky, Omar Thomas, William Kraft, Steven Bryant, Marc Mellits, Melinda Wagner, Peter Lane, Eddie Mora Bermudez, John Mackey, Dana Wilson, Roberto Sierra, and Karel Husa.
-She has worked with such soloists as Patrick Sheridan, Jose Sibaja (Boston Brass), Harry Waters, David Zerkel, Pamela Mia Paul, Phil Smith, Joseph Alessi, Derek Roddy, and many others.
+She has worked with such soloists as Otis Murphy, Gary Curtin, Patrick Sheridan, Jose Sibaja, Harry Waters, David Zerkel, Pamela Mia Paul, Phil Smith, Joseph Alessi, Derek Roddy, and many others.

 She is a member of the College Band Directors National Association, WASBE, National Band Association, and was elected to the American Bandmasters Association in 2020.
 She serves on the advisory board of a variety of organizations.
 She is published and/or cited in numerous journals and books, and has released albums with Innova, Albany Records.
 In 2025, Acis Productions released, "An Evening with Michael Barry: From Showstopper to Encore" with Budapest Winds, available on all major streaming platforms.